 There are sleep therapists who specifically treat people using CBT for sleep.
 The actual term for a Cognitive behavioral therapist for insomnia is CBT I, or CBT Insomnia.
 I overcame anxiety, and back pain -practicing variations of cognitive behavioral therapy, so was optimistic that CBT would help for sleep too.

-Sleep hygiene, is a variety of different practices and habits that are necessary to have good nighttime sleep quality and full daytime alertness.
+Sleep hygiene, are different practices and habits that are necessary to have good nighttime sleep quality and full daytime alertness.

 First I kept a sleep diary to get an idea of how much sleep I was getting, what time I went to bed, and what time I got up, which gave insight about what helped or hindered my routine.